HGVSnomenclature/VarNomen/_bg-material/consultation/svd-wg010.md

 #### Examples

+*	LRG\_199t1:c.235\_236delinsTAT
+	:	variants c.235A>T and c.236A>T are separated by fewer then two nucleotides and described as a "delins" variant (both affect the same amino acid residue)
+	:	_**NOTE:**_	when the method used does not allow to determine whether the variants are on the same allele or not the variant should be described as LRG\_199t1:c.235A>T(;)237G>T ([_see Alleles_](/recommendations/DNA/variant/alleles/))
 *	LRG\_199t1:c.235\_237delinsTAT
-	:	variants c.235A>T and c.237G>T are separated by less then two nucleotides and described as a "delins" variant (both affect the same amino acid residue)
+	:	variants c.235A>T and c.237G>T are separated by fewer then two nucleotides and described as a "delins" variant (both affect the same amino acid residue)
-	:	_**NOTE:**_	when the method used does not allow to determine whether the variants are on te same allele or not the variant should be described as LRG\_199t1:c.235A>T(;)237G>T ([_see Alleles_](/recommendations/DNA/variant/alleles/))
+	*	LRG\_199t1:c.[235A:T;238G>T]
+	:	variants c.235A>T and c.238G>T are separated by three nucleotides and described as separate variants, not as "delins" (c.235_235delinsTAGT)
 *	NC\_000023.10:g.32862927\_32862929delinsATA
-	:	variants g.32862927C>A and g.32862929T>A are separated by less then two nucleotides and described as a "delins" variant
+	:	variants g.32862927C>A and g.32862929T>A are separated by fewer then two nucleotides and described as a "delins" variant
 *	LRG\_199t1:c.992\_1004delinsAC
-	:	variants c.992_1002del and c.1004T>C are separated by less then two nucleotides and described as a "delins" variant
+	:	variants c.992_1002del and c.1004T>C are separated by fewer then two nucleotides and described as a "delins" variant